Justine Kerfoot: Life in the north woods

 She met Bill Kerfoot, the son of Hamline University's president, whose foreign service ambitions were dashed in the Depression camped on a beach, desperate for work.
 Justine offered him room and board in exchange for resort work.
 In 1934 she married Bill Kerfoot.
 They had three children: Neal (1935–1935), Bruce, Pat and Sharon.
 She once led a winter hunting trip while eight months pregnant.
 The couple eventually divorced.
 In 1953, the lodge burned and the family rebuilt it.
 Their son Bruce bought the lodge from his parents in the late 1960s; he ran it and in 2013 announced his intentions to sell it.
 He ran it until he sold it in 2016 (except for handed operations over to a son, Robert, in 2001, but took back control in 2008.)

 Kerfoot played an important role in the shaping of the Gunflint Trail.
 She served as Cook County Commissioner from 1965 to 1968, serving as chair in 1968.
 She was unhappy about the extension of the Gunflint Trail to Saganaga Lake via a toll road on private property.

 She portaged her own canoe until she was 90 years old.
 Her canoe is on display at the Chik-Wauk Museum & Nature Center.
 She died on May 30, 2001, at age 94, having visited the Amazon and Antarctica.

-In the forward to the book Woman of the Boundary Waters, Les Blacklock referred to her as a hunter, electrician, trapper, canoeist, back-road world traveler, carpenter, beaver skinner, woodcutter, story teller, farmer, dogsled musher, naturalist, zoologist, neighbor helper, stranger helper, poet, telephone lineman, artist, poet, mechanic, newspaper columnist, and lodge builder and operator.
+In the foreword to the book Woman of the Boundary Waters, Les Blacklock referred to her as a hunter, electrician, trapper, canoeist, back-road world traveler, carpenter, beaver skinner, woodcutter, story teller, farmer, dogsled musher, naturalist, zoologist, neighbor helper, stranger helper, poet, telephone lineman, artist, poet, mechanic, newspaper columnist, and lodge builder and operator.